-- A. At the heater control panel "Mode" button, set the system to OFF. - B. Remove the heater front panel to gain access to the defrost sensor location.
+- A. Turn the heater OFF at the main circuit panel. - B. Remove the heater front panel to gain access to the defrost sensor location.
 The defrost sensor will be found strapped to the suction line in combination with the TXV bulb, or strapped and separately insulated nearby the TXV bulb.
 Note: if unsure of sensor location, follow-to termination-the pair of wires leading from the "FS" terminals on the controller PC board. - C. Position a clamp-on, thermocouple-type temperature sensor onto the suction line; position the clamp immediately adjacent to the defrost sensor.
-Connect the clamp-on thermocouple to a multimeter designed to accept the input of the clamp-on device. - D. Once the heatter has remaiinted OFF for a minimum of 10-minutes, procede to step "E," below. - E. Follow steps 1, A through 1, D to enter the service menu.
+Connect the clamp-on thermocouple to a multimeter designed to accept the input of the clamp-on device. - D. Restart the heater, allowing the compressor to operate for at least 10-minutes; the suction line temperature should have stabilized at this point.
+Make note of the suction line temperature as measured by the clamp-on thermocouple probe/multimeter. - E. Follow steps 1, A through 1, D to enter the service menu.
 Once [dEL] is displayed, press the [POOL/SPA] key until the display shows [dSC] (Defrost Sensor Calibration).
 With [dSC] displayed, pressing either the [UP] or [DOWN] arrow key, once, will display the current temperature value of the defrost sensor. - F. Compare the controller's displayed defrost sensor temperature against the reading obtained by the clamp-on device.
 If the temperatures are the same, or within 1°F, calibration is NOT necessary.
 If the temperatures differ by 2 to 3°F, calibration is necessary.
 The controller can be adjusted to +10°F to -10°F from the nominal displayed temperature.
 However, offset calibrations greater than 3°F should be avoided.
 Such large offsets generally indicate problems with the method of suction line temperature measurement, a defrost sensor not properly attached to the suction line, or other equipment issues.
 Do NOT attempt to mask such issues through offset calibration.